RamNayanVerma/RamNayanVerma.github.io/contact/index.md

 title: Get in touch
 date: 2017-02-25T23:28:58+01:00
 modified: 2017-08-11T20:36:00+02:00
-excerpt: "How to get in touch"
+excerpt: "How to get in touch?"
-tags: [contact, Timothée bonnet, timothée bonnet, email, address, pigeon, social media]
+tags: [contact, Arun Seetharam, email, address, social media]
 image:
   feature: sample-image-1b.jpg
 ---

 I would love to hear from you!
-Please reach me from any of the following methods:
+Please reach me through any of the following methods:

 ## E-mail
 [arnstrm followed by "at gmail dot com" ](mailto:arnstrm@gmail.com)